elk-zone/elk/README.md

 </a>
 <br><br>

-And all the companies and individuals sponsoring Elk Team members.
-If you're enjoying the app, consider sponsoring our team:
+And all the companies and individuals sponsoring Elk Team and the members.
+If you're enjoying the app, consider sponsoring us:

 - [Elk Team's GitHub Sponsors](https://github.com/sponsors/elk-zone)